 - Do not over-tighten.
-If the bearings are forced completely around, this may cause premature failure, loss of position, or damage to the inside of the captured rail.
-Tighten until slight resistance is felt on the finger tips, then check results.
+If bearings are forced completely around, it may cause premature failure, loss of position, or damage to the inside of the captured rail.
+Tighten only until slight resistance is felt on the finger tips, then check results.
 Repeat if necessary.
-The bearing is quite smooth.
-You may feel that it is still loose when your finger is just gliding over the bearing.
-Consider marking the bearing with a small dot from a Sharpie for a visual indication. - Follow the direction of the arrows in the pictures depending on which side of the Z-axis you are adjusting.
-This allows you to tighten the bearings without loosening the nut that holds in the eccentric bearing. - Tighten the bearing until the top or lower bearing stops spinning freely or the Z-axis does not move laterally.
+Because the bearing is quite smooth, it may feel that it is still loose when a finger is gliding over the bearing.
+Consider marking the bearing with a small dot for a visual indication. - Follow the direction of the arrows in the pictures depending on which side of the Z-axis is being adjusted.
+This allows for tightening of the bearings without loosening the nut that holds the eccentric bearing. - Tighten the bearing until the top or lower bearing stops spinning freely or the Z-axis does not move laterally.